matcha-ai/matcha/docs/tensor/README.md

 This is so, because `tensor` is in reality only an implicit reference to its [internal engine object](engine/tensor/).
 That engine object holds the `Buffer` and associated metadata, like the `Frame`.
 Finally, the number of bytes is related only to the `Buffer` size.
 For details, read the articles on engine [Memory](engine/memory) and [Buffers](engine/tensor/buffer).

+For a more technical explanation of frames, read the [next article](tensor/frames).